• Skip to primary navigation

 Cold Garden Beverage Company

-Cold Garden is a somewhat niche microbrewery located in the Inglewood neighborhood of Calgary.
+Cold Garden is a somewhat niche microbrewery located in the Inglewood neighbourhood of Calgary.
 Founders Blake Belding, Kris Fiorentino, and Dan Allard set up shop there with the intention of revitalizing the area, as it was once Calgary’s center for all things beer.
-This is one brewery in Calgary that it really pays to visit, especially if you want a creative beer that you won’t find anywhere else.
+As a result, this is one brewery in Calgary that it pays to visit, especially if you want a creative beer that you won’t find anywhere else.

 A beer flight from Cold Garden Brewing